awsdocs/amazon-workdocs-user-guide/doc_source/install-wdd-mac.md

 # Installing Amazon WorkDocs Drive on MacOS devices<a name="install-wdd-mac"></a>

-The following steps explain how to install Amazon WorkDocs Drive on MacOS devices, incuding Intel and Apple Silicon machines\.
+The following steps explain how to install Amazon WorkDocs Drive on MacOS devices, incuding Intel and Apple silicon machines\.

 If you have an Intel machine, you must have MacOS 11 or later\.
-If you have an Apple Silicon machine, you must have Monterey 12\.3 or later\.
+If you have an Apple silicon machine, you must have Monterey 12\.3 or later\.

 **To install Amazon WorkDocs Drive on Intel machines**